Austria, Republic of

 Austrian medical teams participated in international exercises and with forces of Germany, Switzerland, Czech Republic, Slovenia, Hungary, Iceland, Portugal, Norway and the US.

 Austrian medical teams contribute to international missions to support Austrian contingents and multinational Forces.
-Currently medical units are deployed to the following missions KFOR/Kosovo, EUFOR ALTHEA/Bosnia, observers and staff officers (UN, NATO & OSCE Missions) Austria deploys physicians, military paramedics, medical NCO and special functions like Force Medical Officer, Force Hygiene Officer and Medical Advisor.
+Currently, medical units are deployed to the following missions KFOR/Kosovo, EUFOR ALTHEA/Bosnia, observers and staff officers (UN, NATO & OSCE Missions) Austria deploys physicians, military paramedics, medical NCO and special functions like Force Medical Officer, Force Hygiene Officer and Medical Advisor.

 In order to maintain the quality of the skills of military medical personnel, these are also drafted to serve with the civilian emergency services and are released for hospitation at civilian facilities for several weeks in every year.
-During this time, these personnel continue to be paid by the military.
+During this time, this personnel continue to be paid by the military.
 To support Disaster Relief Operations is one main activity of the Austrian Military Health Service.
 Medical teams deploy on short notice (within 24 hours) to worldwide destinations.
 Austrian personnel took part in Relief Operations after earthquakes (Turkey, Iran, Taiwan etc.), the Tsunami disaster (Sri Lanka, Thailand) and other floods (Poland, Mozambique) in cooperation with Austrian Forces Disaster Relief Unit (AFDRU).

 Humanitarian Missions were supported by Field Hospitals (Iran, Albania).
 Support to civilian organizations and the Austrian Government is carried out nationwide.